 AR 103 Basic Photography (1)

-A studio course for the non-major or art minor with no prior darkroom experience and limited or no 35mm camera experience.
+A studio course for the student with no prior darkroom experience and limited or no 35mm camera experience.
 Emphasis is on the development of basic technical and aesthetic facility in 35mm photography.
 A 35mm camera is required.
 Fall, Spring.